-When reporting a suspicious situation, incident, or emergency, give as much detail as possible about an individual or vehicle.
+• When reporting a suspicious situation, incident, or emergency, give as much detail as possible about an individual or vehicle.
 When giving descriptions about individuals include gender, race, approximate height and weight, physical features, clothing, accessories, and anything else that would help responders recognize the individual.
-When describing a vehicle include make, model, color, license plate, unique features, visible damage, and a description of the driver and passengers if any.
+When describing a vehicle include make, model, color, license plate, unique features, visible damage, and a description of the driver and passengers if any, and the direction of travel.

 Remember: do not approach or attempt to apprehend persons suspected of being involved in a crime or incident.